 The Czech Republic is not only an affordable country to live in, it’s also ranked as one of the safest.
 According to the Global Peace Index, the Czech Republic ranks in the top ten of the safest countries in the world.
 There are some commonalities among the safest countries in the world, such as their levels of wealth, social welfare, and education.
 Additionally, these countries have effective criminal justice systems, and the governments maintain very healthy relationships with their citizens.

-6. A great location within Europe
+6. A great student experience

-7. Excellent career opportunities
+7. Excellent career opportunities for students and graduates

 “So we know that it’s not enough for us to simply encourage more people to study abroad.
 We also need to make sure that they can actually afford it,” said former US first lady, Michelle Obama.
 Not only is the Czech Republic an affordable option for those interested in a study abroad experience, but it also provides high quality, innovative educational degree programs, many of them in English, in a country with a low cost of living in the heart of Europe.
 If you are looking to veer off the traditional path, and find your way on the road less traveled, then look no further than the Czech Republic...